Medication SummaryRituximab and fludarabineCautions

-Folic acid supplementation is advisable in individuals with cold agglutinin disease to meet the increased requirements, as a result of hemolytic anemia, for RBC production.
+Folic acid supplementation is advisable in individuals with cold agglutinin disease to meet the increased requirements for red blood cell production, due to hemolytic anemia.

 Immunosuppressive and immunomodulating drugs are seldom necessary; however, in cases with underlying malignancies, these agents are required to treat the malignancy.
 Potent immunosuppression to reduce the production of monoclonal antibody and to reduce/eliminate the abnormal lymphocyte clone has been achieved with cyclophosphamide (1200 mg) and vincristine (2 mg) administered intravenously (IV) on day 1 and prednisone (80 mg/d) administered orally for 5 days, with some beneficial effect in an anecdotal case.

 The same patient was treated 10 months later with IV fludarabine (25 mg/m2) daily for 5 days and then every 28 days for 3 courses.
 Following a third course of treatment, the patient went into remission that lasted for at least 4 years.

 Corticosteroids alone may not be routinely useful in patients with cold agglutinin disease, although occasionally a patient may have a clinical response.
 Patients with mixed cold and warm immune hemolytic anemia are more likely to have a response because of the warm antibody component.